Reimagining User Experience in the Analytics World

 Data Catalog: Contains metadata about data assets (datasets, databases, files) to facilitate data discovery and data governance.

-Metrics Store: Contains business ready definitions of data to facilitate data consumption.
+Metrics Store: Contains business ready definitions of data to facilitate data consumption in analytics tools.

 Analytics Catalog: Focuses on metadata related to analytical assets, reports, and dashboards, to support analytics collaboration and reuse.